What is Missiology?

 Likewise, I have found that a good number of missiologists have degrees in Anthropology or Sociology or Linguistics, social sciences whose purpose is to study man and his environment in order to meet man’s needs and improve his life.
 After looking at these missiologists’ literature and analyzing their practices, I must conclude that they have fallen prey to the humanistic worldview that makes man, not God, the center of the universe.

 Their arguments and approaches typically begin with reverence for cultural study.
 From there they dig into the scriptures to craft a missions methodology that produces the least possible conflict with target audiences’ worldview or practices.
-Quoting the Bible lends them an air of biblical faithfulness, but they hold an aversion to challenging cultural or religious mores, even if they conflict with biblical terminology or practice.
+Quoting the Bible lends them an air of biblical faithfulness, but their aversion to challenging other cultures or religions, often puts them in conflict with biblical teaching.
 This demonstrates that their worldview is derived primarily from anthropology, sociology, linguistics, and communication theory—and not from the Bible.

 “How do we know if a method or strategy is biblically sound?“